EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imProc.stack.md

 ### imProc.stack.functionalResponse

-Fit the pixel response to light as a function of intensity in a cube of images Description: Given an AstroImage of flat field or dark images which have different mean intensity, fit some linear models to each model intensity vs. a user specified expected intensity or the mean value of
+Fit the pixel response to light as a function of intensity in a cube of images Description: Given an AstroImage of flat field or dark images which have different mean intensity, fit some linear models to each model intensity vs. a user specified expected intensity or the mean value of the image.